-Stop for a moment: Villa Capra Valmarana La Rotonda and the Arco delle Scalette, both works by Palladio, deserve at least a glance.
+Stop for a moment: Villa Almerico Capra, della La Rotonda, and the Arco delle Scalette, both works by Palladio, deserve at least a glance.

-Leaving Vicenza, you’ll note the underground waters at the foot of the Asiago Plateau re-emerge in the springs of Dueville.
+Leaving Vicenza, you’ll note the underground waters at the foot of the Asiago Plateau re-emerge in the Resurgence of the Bacchiglione River in Dueville.
 There are numerous rural buildings in Sandrigo, known for its baccalà alla vicentina fish dish.
 Admire the city walls and castles of Marostica, famous for its Piazza degli Scacchi and its cherry exhibition.
 You finally reach Bassano del Grappa along the Brenta River with its wooden bridge designed by Palladio, now the symbol of the Alpini mountain infantry.

 From Monte Grappa, you enter Marca Trevigiana and reach Asolo, "the city of a hundred horizons", whose imposing Fortress dominates the landscape of olive trees and cypresses.
-Nearby is Maser with its Palladian villa of the same name and the cherry trees that whiten the hills in spring.
-Then the modern Montebelluna, with its Natural History and Archaeology museums and the Scarpone museum.
+In nearby Maser we find another Palladian villa, Villa Barbaro, and the cherry trees that whiten the hills in spring.
+Then the modern Montebelluna, with its Natural History and Archaeology museums and the Scarpone museum and sports footwear..